projecthamster/hamster-gtk/README.rst

 Some notes:

 * Preference changes will only be applied at the next start right now.
-* Exported data is tab seperated.
+* Exported data is tab separated.
 * This is pre-alpha software!

 How to run the testsuite